GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 ### TypeScript

-All the code throughout the Dgraph Twitter Clone project is written with [TypeScript](https://www.typescriptlang.org/), which is a superset of plain JavaScript that provides typing and other quality of life features for creating cleaner code.
-While you won't need to be particularly familiar with TypeScript to follow along with this tutorial, be aware that some of the code syntax used throughout the tutorial is TypeScript-specific.
-Ultimately, all TypeScript code is converted into normal JavaScript prior to execution, so there's nothing in this tutorial that couldn't have been created in plain JavaScript at the outset.
+All the code throughout the `dgraph-twitter-clone` project is written with [TypeScript](https://www.typescriptlang.org/), which is a superset of plain JavaScript that provides typing and other quality of life features for creating cleaner code.
+While you won't need to be particularly familiar with TypeScript to follow along with this tutorial, be aware that some of the code syntax used throughout the series is TypeScript-specific.
+Ultimately, all TypeScript code is converted into normal JavaScript prior to execution, so there's nothing in this guide that couldn't have been created in plain JavaScript at the outset.

-### IDE

-You'll also want a text editor or integrated development environment (IDE).
-Anything will do, but some popular choices are [VS Code](https://code.visualstudio.com/), [WebStorm](https://www.jetbrains.com/webstorm/), [Atom](https://atom.io/), [Brackets](http://brackets.io/), and [Sublime Text](https://www.sublimetext.com/).

 ## Application Architecture

 Before we dig into the code let's take a moment to define what the goal of our application is and roughly how it's structured to accomplish that goal.
-This tutorial aims to illustrate how Dgraph can simplify the structure and lower the development time of a real-world application.
+This application aims to illustrate how Dgraph can simplify the structure and lower the development time of a real-world application.
 While this application is just a proof of concept and far from production-ready software, the overall goal of the `dgraph-twitter-clone` is to create a solid foundation for a Twitter-like front-end application that is powered by Dgraph.

 Furthermore, since graph databases are not as well-known as relational databases, the secondary goal of our app is to provide some keystone familiarity for those readers coming from a relational database background.
-The app should illustrate how a "traditional" relational database might handle the app data, while then taking it a step further and showing how that data can be more easily queried and manipulated with a graph database like Dgraph.
-The following are a few key components we're using to accomplish those goals and to build a functional Twitter clone application.
+The app illustrates how a "traditional" relational database might handle the app data, while then taking it a step further and showing how that data can be more easily queried and manipulated with a graph database like Dgraph.
+The following are a few key components we've used to accomplish those goals and to build a functional Twitter clone application.

 ### Models

-As you're undoubtedly aware, Twitter's functionality largely revolves around just two simple pieces of data: **Tweets** and **Users.** A user has something to say, so he or she creates a tweet, publishing it for other users to consume.
+As you're undoubtedly aware, Twitter's functionality largely revolves around just two simple pieces of data: **Tweets** and **Users.** A user has something to say, so they create a tweet, publishing it for other users to consume.
 Additionally, **Hashtags** are also a fundamental piece of Twitter data, even though they are considered secondary citizens to the parent tweet element.

-Therefore, at a minimum our application needs a model to represent those three critical pieces of information.
+Therefore, this application has a model to represent those three critical pieces of information.

 ### Dgraph Adapter

 We need to manipulate data on our Dgraph server.
 Dgraph's official [dgraph-js-http](https://github.com/dgraph-io/dgraph-js-http) package provides a useful API for creating [grpc-based](https://grpc.io/) transactions and mutations.
-Our application uses `dgraph-js-http`, but we've also added a simple adapter that helps us transform our model data into a format Dgraph understands.
+Our application uses `dgraph-js-http`, but we've also added a simple adapter that helps to transform our model data into a format Dgraph understands.

 ### GraphQL+-